oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 Actuator Specifiers that integrates TH functionality with the OpenC2 Command set.
-Through this Command set, cyber security orchestrators may gain visibility into and provide control over PF functionality in a manner that is independent of the instance of the TH function.
+Through this Command set, cyber security orchestrators may gain visibility into and provide control over TH functionality in a manner that is independent of the instance of the TH function.

 All components, devices, and systems that provide TH